risk-first/website/risks/Complexity-Risk.md

  - Risks
 redirect_from:
  - /Complexity-Risk
-tweet: yes
 ---

 # Complexity Risk

-[Complexity Risk](Complexity-Risk.md) is the [risk](../thinking/Glossary.md#risk) to your project due to its underlying "complexity". <!-- tweet-end --> This section will break down exactly what we mean by complexity, where it can hide on a software project and look at some ways in which we can manage this important risk.
+[Complexity Risk](Complexity-Risk.md) is the [risk](../thinking/Glossary.md#risk) to your project due to its underlying "complexity".
+Here, we will break down exactly what we mean by complexity, look at where it can hide on a software project and discuss some ways in which we can manage this important risk.

+![Complexity Risk and Codebase Risk](../images/generated/risks/complexity/complexity-risk.png)

+Here we will:

+ - Look at two ways in which complexity is measured, via [Kolmogorov Complexity](Complexity-Risk.md#kolmogorov-complexity) and [Graph-Connectivity](Complexity-Risk.md#connectivity).
+ - Define [Complexity-Risk](Complexity-Risk.md), and the related risks of [Codebase Risk](Complexity-Risk.md#codebase-risk) (complexity in your codebase) and [Dead-End Risk](Complexity-Risk.md#dead-end-risk) (risk of implementations getting "stuck").
+ - Discuss ways to think about complexity:  as [mass](Complexity-Risk.md#complexity-as-mass), [technical debt](Complexity-Risk.md#technical-debt) and [mess](Complexity-Risk.md#kitchen-analogy).
+ - Discuss ways to manage complexity risk, such as modularisation, hierarchy, use of languages and libraries and by avoiding feature creep.
+ - Discuss places where Complexity Risk [manifests](Complexity-Risk.md#where-complexity-hides) in computing.

 ## Codebase Risk

+Complexity arises in software projects in a number of different ways.
+We're going to start by looking at complexity in the _code you write_.
+Aside from _bragging rights_, no-one is interested in having a large codebase:

+> “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” - Bill Gates

-We're going to start by looking at _code you write_: the size of your codebase, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+The size of your codebase, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is all contribute to [Codebase Risk](Complexity-Risk.md#codebase-risk): a specific type of [Complexity Risk](Complexity-Risk.md) meaning _the complexity of your codebase_.

-![Complexity Risk and Codebase Risk](../images/generated/risks/complexity/complexity-risk.png)

-You could think of this as  [Codebase Risk](Complexity-Risk.md#codebase-risk), being a specific type of [Complexity Risk](Complexity-Risk.md).
-We'll look at two measures of codebase complexity before talking about [Technical Debt](Complexity-Risk.md#technical-debt) and [Feature Creep](#feature-creep).
+Before we look at the implications of this risk, let's look at some prior-art on how to establish this complexity.

 ## Kolmogorov Complexity